belowaverage-org/Shale-Data-Manager/README.md

 1.5.7

 ### Features
-* High performance, Shale writes to the local file system, not a SQL or equivielent server.
+* **High performance** Shale writes to the local file system, not a SQL or equivielent server.
 Instead of depending on the latency of TCP/IP and then the latency of the database software, shale depends on the host OS's file system.
-* Collision Safe, Shale will lock files using native PHP functions, and will wait for a file to be released before writing/reading.
+* **Collision Safe** Shale will lock files using native PHP functions, and will wait for a file to be released before writing/reading.
 Since PHP will obey the lock, any functions trying to read any locked database file will fail.
 This lock works across all PHP processes.
-* Unix/Windows ready, Shale will work in any enviorment and has been tested thoroughly.
+* **Unix/Windows ready** Shale will work in any enviorment and has been tested thoroughly.
-* PHP 7.0 Ready.
+* **PHP 7.0 Ready**

 ### Functions